History of Singapore: 1826–1867: The Straits Settlements

 The status of a British outpost in Singapore seemed initially in doubt as the Dutch government soon protested to Britain for violating the Netherlands' sphere of influence.
 But as Singapore rapidly emerged as an important trading post, Britain consolidated its claim on the island.
 The Anglo-Dutch Treaty of 1824 cemented the status of Singapore as a British possession, carving up the Malay archipelago between the two colonial powers with the area north of the Straits of Malacca, including Singapore, falling under Britain's sphere of influence.
 In 1826, Singapore was grouped by the British East India Company together with Penang and Malacca to form the Straits Settlements, administered by the British East India Company.
-In 1830, the Straits Settlements became a residency, or subdivision, of the Presidency of Bengal in British India.
+In 1830, the Straits Settlements became a residency, or subdivision, of the Bengal Presidency in British India.

 During the subsequent decades, Singapore grew to become an important port in the region.
 Its success was due to several reasons including the opening of the Chinese market, the advent of ocean-going steamships, the dramatic reduction in the time and cost of shipping goods to Europe after the opening of the Suez Canal in 1869, and the production of rubber and tin in Malaya.
 The Malay Peninsula had not featured significantly in Singapore's trade until the 1840s, when the Chinese developed tin-mining in the West coast Malay States and gambier-pepper cultivation in Johor.

 Its status as a free port provided a crucial advantage over other colonial port cities in Batavia (now Jakarta) and Manila where tariffs were levied, and it drew many Chinese, Malay, Indian, and Arab traders operating in South-East Asia to Singapore.
 Steamships had to frequently bunker and therefore take the route along the South Asian coast line which also preferred Singapore over Batavia.
 The later opening of the Suez Canal in 1869 would further boost trade in Singapore.
 By 1880, over 1.5 million tons of goods were passing through Singapore each year, with around 80% of the cargo transported by steamships.
 The main commercial activity was entrepôt trade which flourished under no taxation and little restriction.
 Many merchant houses were set up in Singapore mainly by European trading firms, but also by Jewish, Chinese, Arab, Armenian, American and Indian merchants.
 There were also many Chinese middlemen who handled most of the trade between the European and Asian merchants.